Childhood Cancer Awareness Month 2025: Here’s How You Can Help

 6. Create childhood cancer gift baskets

 Gift baskets are a great pick-me-up for kids spending long periods of time in the children’s hospital.
-Think about things they might miss from life at home—perhaps a stuffed animal friend, fuzzy socks, or a new coloring book—and wrap it up in a gold bow.
-If you have the time, spend a part of your day at a pediatric hospital, help hand out the baskets, and see a child’s face brighten.
+Consider what they might miss about life at home (a stuffed animal friend, fuzzy socks, a new coloring book), and wrap it up with a gold bow.
+If you can, squeeze in time for some part of your day at a pediatric hospital, helping to give the baskets and see a kid’s face light up.
+Think about adding notes for kids who are in recovery from lymphoblastic leukemia or are in the middle of a bone marrow transplant.

 7. Start a fundraiser for someone facing childhood cancer